UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     - Let's focus on the easiest.
     - Next session we try a tool with a graphical interface!

-## Overview other terminal transfer tools
+## Overview of terminal transfer tools

 <!-- markdownlint-disable MD013 --><!-- Let's break 80 characters per line -->

 !!! info

     - Terminal transfer tools are handy when you are already working in the terminal and can sometimes be superior to Graphical tools.

+        - No switching applications
+        - Your hands stay on the keyboard, you dont need to grab the mouse
+        - Tab completion can make finding files faster
+        - If you work on servers or over ssh you might not have a gui

 - `scp` has the similar arguments as for the linux copy function `cp`.
 - `sftp` is more versatile with more file management capabilities.
 [Optional lesson](../sftp/README.md)